Eigenvalues of Brownian Motions on $\mathrm{GL}(N,\mathbb{C})$

 We will also need a concentration estimate on the norm of $B^N(t)$.
-One could obtain it by using Theorem \ref{kjdsvnksn} coupled with an estimate on the norm of a GUE random matrix and the triangle inequality.
-However, following the strategy developed in the proof of Theorem \ref{kjdsvnksn} yields the desired bound with no need for another reference.
+One could obtain it by using Proposition \ref{prop:2kmom} coupled with an estimate on the norm of a GUE matrix and the triangle inequality.
+However, following the strategy developed in the proof of Proposition \ref{prop:2kmom} yields the desired bound with no need for another reference.
 Hence, we have the following result.

 \begin{theorem} There exists a constant $c_{\rho,T}$ such that for any $t\in [0,T]$ and $K>0$,

 \end{theorem}

 \begin{proof} One has